 We strive to create a safe and welcoming environment for all attendees.
 We will be enforcing the Conference Code of Conduct.

-Processing Community Day NYC is an independent all volunteer-organized event in cooperation with hundreds of locally-organized nodes participating in Processing Community Day Worldwide.
+Processing Community Day NYC is an independent all volunteer-organized event in cooperation with other locally-organized nodes participating in Processing Community Day Worldwide.
+PCD NYC is supported by the Department of Education Computer Science for All (CS4All).
 The New School is providing hosting support, with additional funding from Code + Liberal Arts at Eugene Lang.
-Speakers and workshop leaders will receive honorariums for their time, based on fundraising, sponsorships and event attendance.
-Additional materials and equipment will be provided for workshops and talks when possible.
+All presenters will receive an honorarium of $125.

 Interested in supporting art, code and diversity in New York?
 Our 2019 conference featured 24 individual events, 50+ speakers, and 250 attendees.
 We provided breakfast, boxed lunches and snacks for everyone.
 And we produced a welcoming conference for professionals, artists, students, parents, teachers, learners, programmers, activists, organizers and more.
 Sponsorship helps us make this event accessible to a wider community.

 Have a question not answered here?
 Interested in sponsorship?
 Get in touch.